Shopify & GDPR: How to Make Sure Your Site is Compliant

 If your store is accepting payments online and collecting, processing or storing visitor information (which all Shopify websites are), then you need to make sure that your website is compliant with privacy regulations of your customers’ countries.
 The most stringent regulations being the General Data Protection Regulation (GDPR) in the European Union and the California Consumer Privacy Act (CCPA).

-These regulations offer customers access, transparency, and control over their personal data.
+GDPR and CCPA are regulations that offer customers access, transparency, and control over their personal data.
 The regulations apply to any business, regardless of the location of the business, that processes the data of citizens in the regulated country or state.
 Failing to comply with these regulations can result in huge fines depending on the severity and type of violation, so it’s in a business’ best interest to do their best to comply in order to build customer trust and protect the brand.

 The below is not legal advice and we do recommend seeking the advice of a legal expert who specializes in GDPR and data protection.